 - Savings & Investments: Emergency funds, retirement accounts, trading capital, etc.

-Tip: Use budgeting tools like YNAB, Mint, or Excel templates to get a complete snapshot.
+Tip: Learn how to track expenses carefully to see where your money goes.
+You can also try budgeting apps like YNAB or Excel templates to get a complete snapshot.

 Common financial priorities: